deejaygraham/sketchnoting-for-developers/draft.md

 So let's talk about how to get started sketchnoting a presentation like the ones we will be seeing today...

-Grids, tables - the 5 things I know about GitHub
-Big Idea with lots of bits around the outside (mindmap like) Journey/stories/steps 1...2..3.

 #Hello, World

+So you're going to SN at talk, here's how to get started.

-Find out what the title is, and the speaker and fill those in first.
+Find out what the title is, and the speaker's name and fill those in first.
 Off to a good start.
 Listen to the first few remarks and try to judge what kind of layout you should use - is this 10 things I hate about..., is it a meandering recollection of past events...?
+Grids, tables - the 5 things I know about GitHub
+Big Idea with lots of bits around the outside (mindmap like) Journey/stories/steps 1...2..3.

 Remember that this is a plan and if it doesn't match the reality of the talk, that's ok.